 Adding machine tape (for checks)

-USFSCO makes every effort to process deposits within 72 hours.
+University Bursar processes deposits within 72 hours.
 However, deposits with discrepancies will delay the process and are the unit's responsibility to resolve.
-USFSCO will contact the deposit preparer if questions.
+University Bursar will contact the deposit preparer if there are questions.

-At month- or fiscal year-end To ensure processing for the month or fiscal year, submit deposits on the last business day of the month or fiscal year by 2:00 pm to ensure processing in the appropriate fiscal period.
+At month-end or fiscal year-end by 2:00 pm to ensure processing in the appropriate fiscal period.

-Reconcile the receipt from USFSCO with your copy of the Department deposit Report of Cash Sales/Money Received form.
-Report discrepancies to USFSCO immediately by phone, email, or in-person.
+Reconcile the receipt from University Bursar Cashier Operations with your copy of the deposit form.
+Report discrepancies to University Bursar Cashier Operations immediately by phone, email, or in-person.

 Forms Used in this Procedure